taaaahahaha/TrimYoutubeDownloaderBulk/README.md

 2. Python
 3. ImageMagik (Refer PS)

+## Process

+The Web-Application is primarily focused on extracting and making subclips of Youtube Videos.

+Excel file provided should contain atleast three columns, providing urls of videos to be downloaded, start and end time stamps of corresponding videos to be clipped.

 ## Usage

 - `git clone https://github.com/taaaahahaha/TrimYoutubeDownloaderBulk.git`

 - `cd /TrimYoutubeDownloaderBulk/`

  ### To set-up and activate virtualenv

 `pip install virtualenv`

 `virtualenv env`

 `env/Scripts/activate`

 **** The Application will work even without virtualenv